djrausch/GPMify/README.md

 ## Setup
 There are some require paramerters you must configure inside of config.py.
 An example config is provided at config.py.example
 ### Google Credentials
 Enter you gmail and password in your config.py file.
+If you are using 2 step verification, you will need to generate an app specific password.
 ### Spotify App Credentials
 You will need Spotify App Credentials.
 You can get those at [My Applications](https://developer.spotify.com/my-applications/#!/applications)